-The mission of the Becky Gates Children's Center is to provide an exemplary, affordable, accessible early childhood program for the children of the students, staff and faculty affiliated with Texas A&M University.
-We support and contribute to the Division of Student Affairs and the Texas A&M University's mission, goals, and values.
+The mission of the Becky Gates Children's Center is to provide high quality, affordable, and accessible early childhood care and education to the children of affiliated Texas A&M University faculty, students, and staff establishing a solid foundation for a lifetime of learning.
+We support and contribute to Texas A&M University's mission, goals, and values.